 David: Another mistake is a hiring manager not actually listening to the answers.
 There's a list of questions that they might think, "Oh, I've got to get through all of these in the next hour," and so, you rattle through the questions and you don't actually listen and probe into the answers.
 That said, that's a very key point that you need to take on board.

-Geoff: For more information, visit the Richard Lloyd website and go to the employers page where you'll find the hiring manager toolkit.
+Geoff: For more information, visit the Richard Lloyd website and go to the Hiring managers' page where you'll find the hiring manager toolkit.